LaunchAcademy/object-composition-js-immersive-fac/javascript-object-composition.md

 - The `npm` client (installed when you installed node) is prone to bugs and issues
 - `yarn` is faster and more reliable
 - You should `yarn install` when you are working with a new node project that has a `package.json` present
-- If there is a `package-lock.json`, you should instead use `npm` to manage dependencies
+- If there is a `package-lock.json`, you should instead use `npm` to manage dependencies and delete the `package-lock.json`
 - Launch will uniformly use `yarn`

 ---